vHitsuji/pytracer/README.md

 be divided into 4 and every unit will compute a piece.
 We faced a problem with the memory allocation used by this optimization since the scene was copied for each thread.
-Future work would be to use the BVH data-structure to give the relevant part of the scene to each thread.
+Future work would be to use the BVH data structure to give the relevant part of the scene to each thread.

 Cosmetic
 ========